biocore/qiime/doc/tutorials/rtax.rst

 Note that while most amplicons should be represented in both the forward and the reverse read files (i.e., with mate pairs matchable by amplicon ID), it may happen that one read is eliminated by quality filters while the other is not.

-Normally the fasta files resulting from split_libraries_fastq.py will contain millions of sequences; for tutorial purposes we provide tiny samples taken from (Caporaso et al. 2010 PNAS).
+Normally the fasta files resulting from split_libraries_fastq.py will contain millions of sequences; for tutorial purposes we provide tiny samples taken from (`Caporaso et al. 2010 PNAS <http://www.ncbi.nlm.nih.gov/pubmed/20534432>`_).
 These are constructed to contain 10,000 mate-pairs, as well as 1000 sequences represented only by the forward read and 2000 represented only by the reverse read.
 The sample forward and reverse read files thus contain 11,000 and 12,000 sequences, respectively.

 Perform OTU picking
 -------------------